brucemack/Si5351-Console/README.md

 utility will get you up and running quickly/generically without the need for displays, encoders, Arduino programming, etc.

+Once it's running, type a question mark into the monitor and you'll get the help message with all of the commands.

 All three clocks on an Si5351 can be controlled independently.

 Uses the Etherkit Si5351 library.
 See: https://github.com/etherkit/Si5351Arduino